hejunqi/myproject/README.md

 Continue learning git today.
 Learning content is the branch management of Git.
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple
+Test branch's Function of Git.